 Want an ergonomic keyboard you can easily bring with you to the office every day?
 Then the MoKo Universal Foldable Keyboard is the right choice for you.

 Weighing in at only 6.2 ounces and just half an inch thick, this ergonomic keyboard is the most portable on this list.
 It can fit even into the smallest handbags!
 Just like the Surface, it’s a wireless keyboard.
-However, it’s not only much cheaper, but compatible with more operating systems – Windows, iOS and Android, to be exact.
+However, it’s not only much cheaper, but it’s also compatible with more operating systems – Windows, iOS and Android, to be exact.

 The MoKo Universal Foldable Keyboard connects via Bluetooth and has a 110mAh rechargeable battery, which will see you through more than a day (40 hours) of intense typing.
 Charging it back to full, on the other hand, only takes two hours.
 Turning it on and off is also quite intuitive – all you need to do is open and close the keyboard.
 The only considerable downside of the MoKo Universal Foldable Keyboard is that it’s not very sturdy.
 However, when factoring in its price, it’s still an excellent ergonomic keyboard.